jaxdem.colliders.cell_list#

 This collider accelerates short-range pair interactions by partitioning the domain into a regular grid of cubic/square cells of side length

 cell_size.
-Each particle is assigned to a cell, particles are sorted by cell hash, and interactions are evaluated only against particles in the same or neighboring cells given byneighbor_mask.Unlike the static cell list, this implementation does not use a fixed
+Each particle is assigned to a cell, particles are sorted by cell hash, and interactions are evaluated only against particles in the same or neighboring cells given byneighbor_mask.This implementation does not use a fixed

 max_occupancyarray padding.
 Instead, it uses a dynamicjax.lax.while_loopto iterate over the exact number of particles present in each neighboring cell.The operation of this collider can be understood as the following nested loop: